Integrating Arithmetic Learning Improves Mathematical Reasoning in Smaller Models: Datasets

 \subsection{Arithmetic Dataset}

-A simple arithmetic dataset can be generated programmatically.
-We refer to \citet{liu2023goat} to generate our dataset.
-Their work has shown that LLaMA \citep{touvron2023llama} fine-tuned on a programmatically generated dataset outperforms GPT-4 \citep{achiam2023gpt} on arithmetic tasks.
-While the dataset from \citet{liu2023goat} contains basic arithmetic operations -- addition, subtraction, multiplication, and division, we extend it to include problems on fractions and percentages.
-Datasets used in this work do not require computations over large numbers, hence we limit the number of digits in the operands to seven.
-Furthermore, we use log-uniform sampling to ensure that the dataset is not skewed towards numbers with greater digits.
+We refer to \citet{liu2023goat} for generating our dataset programmatically.
+The dataset from \citet{liu2023goat} contains basic arithmetic operations: addition, subtraction, multiplication, and division.
+We extend it to include problems on fractions and percentages.
+The datasets used in this work do not require computations over large numbers; hence, using the GSM8k training set as a representative benchmark, we limit operand lengths to seven digits.
+Furthermore, we use log-uniform sampling to ensure that the dataset is not skewed towards numbers with more digits.
 This dataset contains nearly 1.3M examples.
+See Appendix~\ref{app:synthetic_arithmetic_dataset} for samples from the generated dataset.